PythBuster/savings_manager/README.md

 ```
 The SMTP settings will be explained later.

-The ENVIRONMENT variable in .env file will deactivate the uvicorn access logs, if value is set to: prod.
-All other values will activate the access logs.

-`uvicorn "main:app" [--no-access-log]`

-`uvicorn.run("...", ... , access_log=False|True)`

 ###### SqlAlchemy (ORM)
 We will use SQLAlchemy to manage and access the SQL database.